Carrozzeria Touring Superleggera: Development of the Superleggera construction system

 Bianchi Anderloni came to Touring more as an automobile designer than a car constructor, and learned the mechanics of the trade as the company progressed.
 The company licensed Charles Weymann's system of fabric-covered lightweight frames, a predecessor of their own Superleggera construction system.
 Touring hired Giuseppe Seregni, who previously collaborated with Bianchi Anderloni on the 1927 Isotta Fraschini 'Flying Star', as Carrozzeria Touring's first professional designer.

 Touring's skills with light alloy and fabric-covered tubing forms brought commercial success in aircraft production in the 1930s, leading Bianchi Anderloni to develop the Superleggera construction system, patented in 1936.
 This "super lightweight" system consists of a structure of small diameter tubes to form the body's shape with thin alloy panels attached to cover and strengthen the framework.
 Additionally the system offered great versatility, allowing Touring to quickly construct innovative body shapes.

 In 1937, at Mille Miglia, Alfa Romeo 6C 2300B was the first appearance of a Touring car built with the Superleggera system.

-Prior to World War II, Touring gained fame for their Superleggera bodies, particularly those made for the Alfa Romes 8C 2900 and the BMW 328 chassis.
+Prior to World War II, Touring gained fame for their Superleggera bodies, particularly those made for the Alfa Romeo 8C 2900 and the BMW 328 chassis.